-Whether you’ve heard it discussed on PBA telecasts, seen it online, or heard about it from a friend, Drop Ring Finger & Sarge Easter bowling ball fits are specialty fits for specific needs.
+Maybe you’ve heard them discussed on PBA telecasts, seen them online, or heard about them from a friend—Drop Ring Finger and Sarge Easter bowling ball fits are different specialty fits for specific needs.
 Scott Pohl, owner of On Track Pro Shop, says both bowling fits alleviate pressure and pain from a bowler’s hand.

 Drop Ring Finger Fit